-Our experiments study a strongly simplified and idealized earthquake scenario (Figure 3) realized through the ExaHyPE engine (Bader et al. 2014-2019).
-ExaHyPE solves hyperbolic differential equations in their first order formulation with ADER-DG.
-ADER-DG is a predictor-corrector scheme (Charrier and Weinzierl 2018; Dumbser and Käser 2006) which traverses a grid tessellating the computational domain and first computes per mesh cell a predicted solution evolution.
-This prediction is of the same order in time as the spatial order (typically $p \in \{3, 4, \dots, 9\}$)

-and is determined implicitly.
-Solving such an implicit spacetime problem is computationally possible as we neglect the solution in neighbouring cells.
+Our experiments study a strongly simplified and idealized earthquake scenario (Figure 3) realized through the Exa-HyPE engine (Bader et al., 2014-2019).
+ExaHyPE solves hyperbolic differential equations in their first-order formulation with Arbitrary high-order DERivatives Discontinuous Galerkin (ADER-DG).
+ADER-DG is a predictor-corrector scheme (Charrier and Weinzierl, 2018; Dumbser and Käser, 2006) which traverses a grid tessellating the computational domain and first computes per mesh cell a predicted solution evolution.
+This prediction is of the same order in time as the spatial order (typically $p \in \{3,4,\ldots,9\}$) and is determined implicitly.
+Solving such an implicit space-time problem is computationally possible as we neglect the solution in neighbouring cells.
 It is a cell-local prediction.
 The implicit solve of high order renders the predictor computationally intense.
 Riemann solves in a second step tackle the arising jumps in the predicted solutions along cell faces, before a corrector step sums up the result of the prediction and the Riemann solves.
 These two follow-up steps are arithmetically cheap.

 ExaHyPE employs a dynamically adaptive Cartesian grid.
-It is constructed from a spacetree (Weinzierl and Mehl 2011; Weinzierl 2018).
+It is constructed from a spacetree (Weinzierl and Mehl, 2011; Weinzierl, 2018).
 The term spacetree describes a generalization of the octree/quadtree concept.
+Our code thus falls into the class of structured AMR or block-structured AMR where individual blocks are tiny (Dubey et al., 2016).
 The meshing supports dynamically adaptive grids which may change in each and every time step.
-On purpose, we thus neglect multinode runs.
+On purpose, we neglect multi-node runs.
 They inevitably yield load balancing challenges which hide the per-node memory effects studied here.
-The mesh topology determines which ADER-DG tasks can be run in parallel (Charrier et al. 2018): All Riemann solves for example are embarrassingly parallel but require input from their two neighbouring cells.
+The mesh topology determines which ADER-DG tasks can be run in parallel (Charrier et al., 2018).
+All Riemann solves, for example, are embarrassingly parallel but require input from their two neighbouring cells.
 Along adaptivity boundaries, more than two cells are involved.
-As the adaptivity changes, every time step induces a different multicore task pattern, i.e. the sequence and structure of parallel work items never is the same between any two time steps.
-We do not have a invariant task graph.
+As the adaptivity changes, every time step induces a different multicore task pattern, that is, the sequence and structure of parallel work items never is the same between any two time steps.
+We do not have an invariant task graph.

-Combining a predictor-corrector scheme with task-based parallelism implies that (i) very compute-intense steps take turns with tasks that are computationally cheap; (ii) the memory demands change as dynamic mesh refinement allocates additional blocks in the main memory while mesh coarsening releases memory segments; (iii) the concurrency profile of the code is time-dependent and changing such that dynamic tasking with task stealing is required.
+Combining a predictor-corrector scheme with taskbased parallelism implies that (i) very compute-intense steps take turns with tasks that are computationally cheap; (ii) the memory demands change as dynamic mesh refinement allocates additional blocks in the main memory, while mesh coarsening releases memory segments; and (iii) the concurrency profile of the code is time-dependent and changing such that dynamic tasking with task stealing is required.
 To cope with these characteristics, our code base is subject to three optimizations.

+2.1.
 Homogenization of the task execution

-In ADER-DG, all cell-based (correction and prediction) tasks are independent of each other cells.
+In ADER-DG, all cell-based (correction and prediction) tasks are independent of each other.
 All Riemann tasks are independent of each other, too.
 Between those types, dependencies exist: A predictor requires the input from the correction which in turn requires the result of 2d Riemann solves.
 Each Riemann solve requires input from the two predictions of adjacent cells.

 ExaHyPE offers two task processing modes.
-In its basic variant, it first issues one type of task, processes these tasks (which are all independent of each other), and then continues with the next type of tasks.
-Per time step, it first spawns all predictor tasks, then all Riemann tasks, and finally all corrector tasks.
+In its basic variant, it first issues one type of tasks, processes these tasks (which are all independent of each other) and then continues with the next type of tasks.
+Per time step, it first spawns all predictor tasks, then all Riemann tasks and finally all corrector tasks.
 Dynamic adaptivity introduces additional grid modification tasks.
-Each sweep is homogeneous w.r.t. its compute profile.
+Each sweep is homogeneous with respect to its compute profile.
 The total time step however exhibits inhomogeneous character.
 This scheme is equivalent to a breadth-first traversal of the task graph.